How to Safely Transplant Flower Seedlings: Tips for Beginners

 Provide Support if Needed

-Getting your seedlings into the ground is a big milestone, but their journey doesn’t stop there.
-As they adjust to life in the garden, they’ll need a little extra care and attention to grow strong and healthy.
+Getting your seedlings into the ground is a big step, but a little extra care in the first few weeks will help them establish and grow strong.

 Keep Up with Watering